EnzoAlbornoz/nodegl/README.md

 All callable functions present on `gl.h` are binded, including functions that depend on pointers or non-javascript sized variables as float, short and bytes.
-This was possible using the Buffer object of Node, that exports its data as an pointer, not like an JS normal object nor JS arrays (with getters).
+This is possible by using the Buffer object of Node, that exports its data as an pointer, not like an JS normal object nor JS arrays (with getters).

 # Installing